Does Your House Have to Be Spotless to Sell? Get Spring Cleaning Tips From Our Real Estate Experts

-A top-to-bottom cleaning is the one thing you absolutely cannot skimp on when getting ready to sell your East Bay home.
+A top-to-bottom cleaning is the one thing you absolutely cannot skimp on when getting ready to sell your home.
+Take it from us, your friendly yet fastidious real estate experts.
+With spring in the air and the selling season hot like a mid-summer day, we compiled the top spring cleaning tips to get you started.

-“Our philosophy is you have one chance when you hit the market, so you need to be as clean and pristine as possible,” says longtime Realtor Mary Anne LaHaye, Abio’s Lafayette office team leader.
+“Our philosophy is you have one chance when you hit the market, so you need to be as clean and pristine as possible.” ~ Realtor Mary Anne LaHaye, Abio Properties

 - Wipe walls and floorboards.
 If you aren’t repainting, then wipe away fingerprints and scuffs.
 Use a wet cloth with mild soap.
 We also like Mr. Clean Magic Erasers, but they are best for white walls.
 (The product might fade paint colors if you rub too hard.)

 - “Repair” scuffed woodwork.
 Short of refinishing, you can reduce the look of superficial scratches.
-Use Restor-A-Finish on affected spots.
+Use a product like Restor-A-Finish on affected spots.
 Or try this DIY remedy and let us know how it works: Mix one part white vinegar and three parts canola oil and rub it into the scuff.
+(Always test new products on a small patch first!)

 - De-Stink Do’s.
 Pets, cigarettes, moisture, and last week’s pot roast are scents you might be nose numb to, but they linger and are a big turnoff.
 Open the windows, take out the trash regularly, remove bathroom mold with bleach and water, and give your dog regular baths.